kaniska/gradient/README.md

  - **Technology Stack**:

- TigerGraph Studio was used for executing GSQL queries to extract insights.
+  - TigerGraph Studio was used for executing GSQL queries to extract insights.
+  - Jupyter Notebook was used to run pytigergraph library and connecting to

  - **Visuals**: